 Morris: Do you want the honest answer?
 I am almost finished with “Harry Potter and the Prisoner of Azkaban.”
 Sometimes you go home, and you just need to clear your head.
 What could be better than wizards and magic and spells?
 I’ve never read it before, so I felt like I was missing out on a major cultural phenomenon here.

-Stone: I am almost finished with “,” Andy Stern’s new book.
+Stone: I am almost finished with “Raising the Floor: How a Universal Basic Income Can Renew Our Economy and Rebuild the American Dream,” Andy Stern’s new book.
 He’s a really inspirational labor leader that’s thinking about how do we ensure, as our world and our country continues to change, that the American Dream can still exist.
 It’s a pretty exciting book that pushes our thinking.
 Even if — when — we have a high-quality education serving all kids, what are the jobs of the future we’re preparing them for?
 How do make sure that our school system lines up with that and that our country supports opportunity for everyone?

 What’s your favorite book of all-time?